evonneng/learning2listen/README.md

 Our dataset consists of 6 different youtube channels named accordingly.
 Please see comments in `$L2L_PATH/scripts/download_models.sh` for more details.
+For access to the raw videos, please contact Evonne.

 ## Data Format:
 The data format is as described below: